Before or after you read this post, I highly encourage you to listen to these three episodes of my podcast:

 [Note: I did push the envelope a little bit by wearing it either pinned back very loosely or in a low loose pony (to cover my bald spot) when I was going places.
 I don’t recommend doing this much as it puts a strain on the fragile follicles.
 Lesson learned as I got a little too reliant on the low pony in the couple of months after chemo and ended up with extra thinning in the back as a result.]

 And with that, it’s time to do the big reveal.
 Here are just a few of the MANY pictures I took throughout chemo and the months after.

-It was at this point that I freaked out and texted my friend Margaret (who you’ll hear in an upcoming episode.)
+It was at this point that I freaked out and texted my friend Margaret (who you hear in the 2nd Cold Capping podcast episode.)
 I was basically ready to give up.
-I was scared that it was going to keep shedding at that rate, and that I would be this monster of a steroid-puffy, chemo-poisoned woman that had just a few long strands of weird hair clinging to her head.
+I was scared that it was going to keep shedding at that rate and that I would be this monster of a steroid-puffy, chemo-poisoned woman that had just a few long strands of weird hair clinging to her head.

 Margaret talked me off the ledge and basically gave me a ONE DAY AT A TIME pep talk.
 It was at that point that I started walking in a space of looking in the mirror each day and asking myself if I felt like what I had left was doable for THAT DAY.
 And if the answer was YES, I was going to press on.
 So I pulled my hair back and pressed on.

 And that’s what I’ve been doing every day since.